Radiation Therapy Program

 RTT 3220.
 Directed Clinical Learning I.

-Students will observe the basic operations of the radiation oncology clinic while interacting with the multidisciplinary team involved in providing treatment and care.
-The student will be introduced to oncology terminology, equipment, and techniques used for treatment.
-Learning is achieved through direct patient care, with instruction, demonstration and direct supervision.
+This course provides students with opportunities to observe the basic operations of the radiation oncology clinic while interacting with the multidisciplinary team involved in providing treatment and care.
+Students are introduced to oncology terminology, equipment, and treatment techniques.

 Grade Mode: Standard Letter